-Three members of the ANU faculty – Tonya Peak, Pamela Hooper, and Wendy Notz – have been named as the 2021 Faculty Instructional Excellence Award winners.
+Three members of the ANU faculty – Tonya Peak, Pamela Hooper, and Wendy Notz – have been named the winners of our Semi-Annual Faculty Instructional Excellence Award of 2021.
 Each year program chairs, deans, and direct managers undergo the nomination process, seeking individuals who embody ANU’s values.
 They must display a commitment to teaching and to their students; an engaging, encouraging, active teaching approach to ensure students are intellectually stimulated; the ability to effectively communicate with students; and a positive, lasting impact on students.
 Earning this award is how we recognize members of the faculty who embody these ANU values.

 Tonya’s experience teaching in the online educational environment spans over 21 years of continuous involvement.
 She is currently a general education instructor, teaching the online math courses, and has professional experience as a staff accountant in a Certified Public Accountant (CPA) firm.
 Initially an online education student herself, upon her graduation in 2005 with a Master of Business Administration (MBA), she decided to begin teaching them.
 Tonya enjoys teaching students who are seeking to achieve their education goals, regardless of previous educational experience.

 Pamela is an instructor in the information technology programs.
 Enjoying 19 successful years instructing and mentoring students, she strives to assist and encourage students in finding academic success.
 She is always engaging students in her classes by staying up to date with best practices in instructional design, information technology, and instruction.

 Pamela graduated from the University of Texas with a Bachelor of Arts in Music Theory and later a Master of Information Technology from Virginia Tech.
 She hopes to begin doctoral studies in adult learning and higher education in the near future.